 A dog that is allowed to jump on people, nab food from the counter, and chase after the cat without being stopped and redirected or corrected is likely to continue the behavior because the actions typically prove to be reinforcing or rewarding.
 Period.

 When you see your dog doing something ask yourself, “Is this an action I want him to continue doing”?
-If the answer is no then it’s best to remove him from the area and redirect his efforts to a behavior that is more acceptable to you.
+If the answer is no then it’s best to devise a plan for dealing with it.
+But first you must be crystal clear in your mind about what you want your standards of behaviors to be.
+And then you’re going to be consistent with your plan.

 9. Have patience with yourself… and your dog